suds123/index-oracle-to-solr/README.md

 ![Integral Layer](images/integral.png)

 # Product feature comparisons
 This table shows high level requirement for the product.
-With what we are after it's unlikely a single product can satisfy all requirements, so it's likely there will be trade-offs therefore we have widen the scope to include a variety of technologies.
+With what we are after it's unlikely a single product can satisfy all requirements, so it's likely there will be trade-offs therefore we have widen the scope to include a variety of data technologies.

 |Product|In-Memory|Disk |Sec Index |Columnar|Text Search|Scales|HA|CDCR| Lang.|Release|
 |-------|---------|-----|----------|--------|-----------|------|--|----|------|-------|